Ontology Object Properties are Data Model Associative Entities – not Relationships

 Just like we can translate an algorithm from one computer language into another, we can move data from one physical representation into another without losing information.
 We can take an RDBMS as a source and transfer the data into an RDF Store or vice versa.

-The UML diagram shows a simplified use case with actors, Business Users/Analysts (BA), Ontologists, and Data Architects/Modelers.
+The UML diagram illustrates a simplified use case featuring actors, including Business Users/Analysts (BAs), Ontologists, and Data Architects/Modelers.

 Semantic Enterprise Information Architecture Use Case